 Pin it Capture the quintessential taste of American summer with this classic Hot Dog recipe.
 Perfect for barbecues, family gatherings, or a quick and satisfying weeknight meal, these hot dogs are a timeless favorite.
 Juicy sausages are tucked into soft buns and loaded with all the traditional fixings—tangy mustard, sweet ketchup, zesty relish, and crisp onions—for a flavor combination that's impossible to resist.

-The beauty of the classic hot dog lies in its simplicity and the perfect harmony between a savory sausage, a soft bun, and tangy toppings.
+Pin it The beauty of the classic hot dog lies in its simplicity and the perfect harmony between a savory sausage, a soft bun, and tangy toppings.
 This recipe brings that timeless experience right to your kitchen or backyard grill, delivering a delicious and nostalgic meal with minimal effort.

 Ingredients